Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

 \section{Method}

-We first define the video grounding task, and propose our end-to-end trainable \vidgtr.
-Next, we introduce our training losses and set matching scheme.
-Finally, we present explore-and-match, a new paradigm that unifies \pb and \pf methods.
+We first define the NLVG task and propose our end-to-end trainable \lvtr.
+Next, we describe our training losses and set matching strategy.
+Finally, we present \enm, a novel paradigm that unifies \pb and \pf methods.